ROS-Force/NavCAM-Contest/installation/README.md

     sudo apt install ros-noetic-octomap ros-noetic-ddynamic-reconfigure

+### Optional

+After the installation you can edit your ~/.bashrc file to avoid having to source all the time.
+Add the following lines to the end of your ~/.bashrc file:

+    source /opt/ros/noetic/setup.bash
+    source ~/NavCAM-Contest/catkin_ws/devel/setup.bash

+## Python packages

-## Intel Camera Python Wrapper
+### Intel Camera Python Wrapper

+Follow [this](https://github.com/IntelRealSense/librealsense/blob/master/doc/distribution_linux.md) tutorial to install [**Intel® RealSense™ SDK 2.0**](https://github.com/IntelRealSense/librealsense).

+Install the python wrapper.
 Information is available at the [Python Wrapper](https://github.com/IntelRealSense/librealsense/tree/development/wrappers/python)

+    pip3 install pyrealsense2

+## Other Python packages

-To install the package, run:
+To install the packages, run:

-    pip3 install pyrealsense2 colorutils
+    pip3 install colorutils pathfinding

 ## CUDA

 The best way to install CUDA is to follow [this](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) tutorial.
-This package was teste with version 11.2 of CUDA.
+This package was tested with version 11.2 of CUDA.

 ## cuDNN